Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 Gain your Senior Secondary Certificate of Education in one or more prerequisite subjects such as English, chemistry, and mathematics.

-Complete a Certificate III in Wine Industry Operations, such as a Bachelor of Viticulture or Oenology, Wine, Wine Science, or a Diploma of Viticulture, to gain practical knowledge and build work experience.
+Complete a Certificate III in Wine Industry Operations, such as a Bachelor of Viticulture or Oenology, Wine, and Wine Science, or a Diploma of Viticulture, to gain practical knowledge and build work experience.

 Those interested in advancing their studies can undertake a relevant postgraduate qualification in oenology.